Add or Edit an Organization User

 Requires Organization - Users - Add/Edit Permissions

-Supported Authentication Types
+Supported Authentication Methods

 The following summarizes the additional authentication methods available depending on the primary authentication type set for a system:

-• Email Security Code (applies to Standard Authentication systems only) — This provides email -based Multi-Factor Authentication (MFA) for a Standard Authentication User.
+• Email Security Code (Standard Authentication systems only) — This provides email -based Multi-Factor Authentication (MFA) for a Standard Authentication User.
 It requires availability of a Mail Server on the system to deliver a 6-digit code to the User's configured email address as part of the login process.
 When attempting initial login, the User will be prompted to supply the 6-digit code, sent via the email address.
 If enabled, this type can be configured to either always make the User subject to Email Security Code authentication, or to make the User subject to Email Security Code authentication only if the User's IP address cannot be authorized.

 Note: For more information about the Login screen and overall process, please see About the eDiscovery Login Process.